 Common Sockets in Use

-Both Intel and AMD produce several CPU product lines which unsurprisingly fit into very specific sockets.
+Intel and AMD produce several CPU product lines that fit into particular sockets.

 The current socket for the mainstream DESKTOP CPUs are as follows: